 Many Ohio public school systems have anti-sexual harassment policies and regular awareness/prevention training in place, including deep background checks for personnel.

 However, not all potential perpetrators are eliminated or deterred.
 My opinion is that these school systems do a high-quality job but cannot catch all possible perpetrators before harassment occurs.
 The school systems are proactive overall, in my opinion.

 In the non-school non-profit sector in the same state during the same 20 years, perpetrators have been fired and sometimes required to register as sex offenders, depending on the case.
 Additional, anti-sexual harassment training has been provided by the state to these organizations, some of which had never instituted such training on their own initiative in the past.
 That, of course, proved unwise.
 Non-profits have become more proactive in this state over the last 20 years.

 One caveat to proactive status is the fact that several lawsuits involving allegations of sexual harassment in churches and other non-profits in Ohio have been settled out of court with the agreement that none of the parties discuss the case or the settlement moneys and amounts.
 It is difficult to determine whether these organizations have instituted more effective programs of sexual harassment prevention and address.

-In 2006, a 6-year-old first grader and Brockton boy touched a girl in his class.
+In 2006, a six-year-old first grader from the town of Brockton, Massachusetts, touched a girl in his class.
 This propelled chaos into a city bill for $50,000 in legal fees and about $250,000 in city insurance payouts (Reference: enterprisenews.com/news/cops_and_courts).

-The boy was accused of sexual harassment of a female classmate via his touching her skin inside her trousers waistband.
+The boy was accused of sexual harassment of a female classmate via his touching her skin inside the waistband of her trousers.
 He was suspended for three days.

-The settlement included new sexual harassment training for school principals in Brockton, Massachusetts.
+The settlement included new sexual harassment training for school principals in Brockton.
 Thus, Brockton schools became more proactive after this case.